sfktrkl/RustTutorial/README.md

 The cargo install command allows you to install and use binary crates locally.
 This isn’t intended to replace system packages; it’s meant to be a convenient way for Rust developers to install tools that others have shared on crates.io.
 Note that you can only install packages that have binary targets.
 A binary target is the runnable program that is created if the crate has a src/main.rs file or another file specified as a binary, as opposed to a library target that isn’t runnable on its own but is suitable for including within other programs.
 Usually, crates have information in the README file about whether a crate is a library, has a binary target, or both.

 All binaries installed with cargo install are stored in the installation root’s bin folder.
 If you installed Rust using rustup.rs and don’t have any custom configurations, this directory will be $HOME/.cargo/bin.
 Ensure that directory is in your $PATH to be able to run programs you’ve installed with cargo install.

+## Extending Cargo with Custom Commands

+Cargo is designed so you can extend it with new subcommands without having to modify Cargo.
+If a binary in your $PATH is named cargo-something, you can run it as if it was a Cargo subcommand by running cargo something.
+Custom commands like this are also listed when you run cargo --list.
+Being able to use cargo install to install extensions and then run them just like the built-in Cargo tools is a super convenient benefit of Cargo’s design!